DavorPenzar/magic-text/README.md

 1.  passing desired [`ShatteringOptions`](Source/ShatteringOptions.cs) to tokenisation methods,
 2.  constructing a [`RegexTokeniser`](Source/RegexTokeniser.cs) with a custom regular expression break pattern and potentially with a transformation function,
-3.  implementing a custom extension of [`LineByLineTokeniser`](Source/LineByLineTokeniser.cs) abstract class or implementing complete [`ITokeniser`](Source/ITokeniser.cs) interface.
+3.  implementing a custom extension of the [`LineByLineTokeniser`](Source/LineByLineTokeniser.cs) abstract class or implementing complete [`ITokeniser`](Source/ITokeniser.cs) interface.

+Additionally, the library provides a [`RandomTokeniser`](Source/RandomTokeniser.cs), which chooses token breaking points at *random*.
+However, the tokeniser is not very useful as it is, obviously, unpredictable ([*nondeterministic*](http://en.wikipedia.org/wiki/Nondeterministic_programming)).
+It is especially useless for the process of generating new text (v. [*Algorithm Explanation*](#Algorithm-Explanation) and [*Code Example*](#Code-Example)) because the resulting tokens would probably be mutually very different, even if they occur in otherwise *similar* parts of text.
+For instance, the string `"lorem ipsum"` may once be tokenised by a [`RandomTokeniser`](Source/RandomTokeniser.cs) into tokens `{ "lor", "em ipsum" }`, and another time tokenised by the same [`RandomTokeniser`](Source/RandomTokeniser.cs) into tokens `{ "lore", "m ips", "um" }`.
+On the other hand, a default [`RegexTokeniser`](Source/RegexTokeniser.cs) would always yield tokens `{ "lorem", " ", "ispum" }`, while a [`CharTokeniser`](Source/CharTokeniser.cs) would always yield tokens `{ "l", "o", ..., "m" }`.

-Once extracted, the collection of tokens (in the order as read from the input) is called ***context*** in the rest of this document.
+Once extracted, the collection of tokens (in the order as read from the input) is called ***context*** in the rest of this document (the tokenisation process is called ***shattering*** in the library).
 The terminology is inspired by actual context of words in usual forms of text.

 ### Possible Use Cases

 In the author's opinion, the library does not seem to provide any actually useful functionality for applications built using [*.NET*](http://dotnet.microsoft.com/).
-However, it may be used in self-educational purposes (for understanding some algorithm principles such as text tokenisation, sorting, searching etc.&mdash;although nested classes, private fields, inline documentation and comments are, addmitingly, not very *neat* hear and there, and, as a result, a powerful user-friendly [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) (such as [*Visual Studio*](http://visualstudio.microsoft.com/)) would help greatly in navigating the source code), for various unit testing (to generate [mock objects](http://en.wikipedia.org/wiki/Mock_object)) or maybe even for implementation of some parts of [*chatbots*](http://en.wikipedia.org/wiki/Chatbot).
+However, it may be used in self-educational purposes (for understanding some algorithm principles such as text tokenisation, sorting, searching etc.&mdash;although private fields, inline documentation and comments are, addmitingly, not very *neat* hear and there, and, as a result, a powerful user-friendly [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) (such as [*Visual Studio*](http://visualstudio.microsoft.com/)) would help greatly in navigating the source code), for various unit testing (to generate [mock objects](http://en.wikipedia.org/wiki/Mock_object)) or maybe even for the implementation of some parts of [*chatbots*](http://en.wikipedia.org/wiki/Chatbot).
 The main idea, though, behind writing this library was (the author's) self-training in programming [*C#*](http://docs.microsoft.com/en-us/dotnet/csharp/) + [*.NET*](http://dotnet.microsoft.com/) applications through implementing an application for generating random blocks of text *for fun*.

 ### Algorithm Explanation